„The Balthasar Neumann Ensembles are my professional and spiritual home.“

 Thomas Hengelbrock

 He is particularly concerned with opening up access to art and culture for young people and exciting their curiosity for music.
-During the Corona pandemic, he was particularly committed to the continuation of culture and creating opportunities for freelance musicians in Europe.
+In diverse academy programmes he promotes young musicians and shares his extensive knowledge and experience.
 In 2016, Thomas Hengelbrock was awarded the Herbert von Karajan Music Prize for his services.

 YouTube